-Responses are automated and can be welcome messages, product advice, but also preference requests to collect personalization details from your audience; they are therefore more appropriate for improving your customer engagement.
+Responses are automated and can be welcome messages, product advice, but also preference requests to collect personalization details from your audience.
+They are therefore more appropriate for improving your customer engagement.

-Whether it is via a website, interactive voice server processes or via a conversation, companies should respect the following conditions when requesting consent from their target:
+Whether it is via a website, interactive voice server processes or a conversation, companies should respect the following conditions when requesting consent from their target:

-In order to take advantage of this new communication channel with your customers, several prerequisites are necessary:
+To take advantage of this new communication channel with your customers, several prerequisites are necessary:

 You will then be able to create templates for your transactional messages and submit them to WhatsApp for approval.